-I prepped the 2 pieces in the usual way, soaking them in a dish of water with a couple drops of dish-soap added, then giving them a light scrub with a soft toothbrush, and then rinsing and drying them.
-I then glued the pig to a 1.5" to a black-primed 1" fender washer, and the cart to a 1.5" fender washer, both with Aleene's Tacky glue.
-I then placed the pig figure in my painting grip, and attached the cart to a pill bottle with a little blue-tac.
+I prepped the figures in the usual way, soaking them in a dish of water with a couple drops of dish-soap added, then giving them a light scrub with a soft toothbrush, and then rinsing and drying them.
+I then trimmed the figures' integral bases a little, and glued each of them to a 1" grey-primed metal washer with some Aleene's Tacky glue.
+I then glued the figures to a large craft stick with a couple drops of Elmer's glue.

-I let the pig and cart dry overnight and the next day I gave them a coat of Americana "DuraClear Matte" varnish.
-Then, when the varnish was dry, I used some white glue to glue some sand onto the bases.
+I let the figure dry overnight and the next day I gave them a coat of Americana "DuraClear Matte" varnish.
+Then when the varnish was dry, I used some white glue to glue some sand onto the bases.
 When this was dry I painted it with Citadel Contrast "Wyldwood".
 When that was dry, I drybrushed the sand with Americana "Neutral Grey", and then a bit of Folk Art "Barn Wood".
 Due to the weather, I was not able to give the figures a final spray varnish.

 I'm happy with them, and while I think they look very similar here, my hope is that when they're mixed with the other 10 of their best Dwarf buddies it won't be so noticeable.